JaCabigting/Cabigting_Coding-Exam_Kariton/README.md

 ***4. Retrofit*** -	This was implemented to facilitate sending the application's request to the backend in order to get the list of products and send it back to the application as a response.

-***5. Picasso*** -	Picasso was implemented to easily retrieve the image file to be shown based on the URL provided in the response.
+***5. Picasso*** -	Picasso was implemented to easily retrieve the image file to be shown based on the URL provided by the backend.